 INC is a mnemonic for INCrement.
-INC adds one to the contents of the register placing the result in the register.
-The C flag in the Status Register (SREG) is not affected by the operation, thus allowing the INC instruction to be used on a loop counter in multiple-precision computations.
+INC adds one to the contents of the register placing the result back into the register.
+The C flag in the Status Register (SREG) is not affected by the operation, thus allowing the INC instruction to be used as a loop counter in multiple-precision computations.

 volatile char a = 0; asm ( "inc %0 \n" : "+r" (a) );

 Remember, you might be tempted to write something similar to the following.
 While it is not wrong, it’s just inefficient: